damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ### Random Chat and Room<a name="random-room"></a>

 1. The [#random](https://gitlab.slack.com/archives/random) chat channel is your go-to place to share random ideas, pictures, articles, and more.
 It's a great channel to check out when you need a mental break.
-1. Come hang out any time in the [random room](https://docs.google.com/document/d/1XtNluN1yGJgeFQ_Bepjpg7kYMXGTZ8ZIF5r-qq-_0tM/edit), an open Google Hangout video chat where anyone with a GitLab email address can come and leave as they please.
-The URL for the virtual break room is in the linked Google Doc to prevent having frequent requests from outside of GitLab to join the room; consider bookmarking the hangout.
+1. Come hang out any time in the **random room**, an open Google Hangout video chat where anyone with a GitLab email address can come and leave as they please.
+The link is in the description of the `#random` chat channel; consider bookmarking it.

 ### Scheduling meetings<a name="scheduling-meetings"></a>